-We distribute other products, including prepaid legal services, auto and homeowners' insurance referrals, long-term care insurance, and home automation solutions.
+We distribute other products, including prepaid legal services, auto and homeowners' insurance referrals, credit information services, long-term care insurance, and health insurance.
 In Canada, we also offer mortgage loan referrals and insurance offerings for small businesses.
-While some of these products are Primerica-branded, all of them are underwritten or otherwise provided by a third party.
+While many of these products are Primerica-branded, all of them are underwritten or otherwise provided by a third party.